Program Review Plan and Compliance

 Employees who violate this policy are subject to discipline commensurate with the severity and/or frequency of the offense and may include termination of employment.

-This policy does not apply to units within the Division of Academic Affairs, which are governed by Academic Affairs Policy #8.
+This policy does not apply to areas within the Division of Academic Affairs, which are governed by Academic Affairs Policy #8.

-The authority to interpret this policy is given to the president, who normally delegates it to the Senior Vice President for Student Affairs and University Planning.
+The authority to interpret this policy is given to the president, and is generally delegated to the Senior Vice President for Student Affairs and University Planning.